POSTED ON:

 Are you still accepting WIC checks?
 Are you using a stand-beside WIC terminal in your store?
-Independent grocers have known for almost 10 years of the federal mandate that all states must implement electronic benefit transfer (EBT) for WIC program benefits by October 1st, 2020 and many states are scrambling to make that deadline.
+Independent grocers have known for almost 10 years of the federal mandate that all states must implement electronic benefit transfer (EBT) for WIC program benefits by October 1st, 2020, and many states are scrambling to make that deadline.
 In fact, over 50 million Americans are served by two states (California & Illinois) that are just in the process of rolling out the program now.
+But the eWic deadline is quickly approaching, and it’s time to make the needed changes.

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provides federal grants to states for supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five.
 WIC serves about half of all infants born in the United States.
 Historically these funds have been distributed by checks which can be used to purchase nutritional items from authorized grocers however the process was prone to error, was difficult to manage and added to the stigma of WIC participants.
 Now, with eWIC these benefits can be processed just like a debit card, integrated into the grocers point of sale (POS).